jkkawano/jkawano-cs376/designManifesto.md

 Users of your design, although we sometimes talk about them in abstract ways or view them as type groups, are most importantly people and need to be treated as such with respect for them as individuals and for their data.

 We had the opportunity in this course to examine a few moments in which companies failed to consider their users or workers as human individuals and created unethical designs or acted in unethical ways.
 One of these cases involved the company Strava, a fitness data service.
 Strava publicly shared data on the activity of their fitness-tracker wearing users that not only could be linked to individual users, but also revealed the locations of US military and intelligence operations.
 If data on individuals is made publicly available, it should not be personally identifiable.
 And even if users give consent, it is the responsibility of the company releasing it to deeply consider the implications of providing such data to the public.
+(Read the article from Wired in full [here](https://www.wired.com/story/strava-heat-map-military-bases-fitness-trackers-privacy/))

 While it can be helpful to look at these cases and consider the mistakes that were made and what should have been done, I find it more constructive to think in terms actions that I can take, rather than just instances to avoid.
 Although “The Signal Code: A Human Rights Approach to Information During Crisis” from the Harvard Humanitarian Initiative was created for the context of disasters, I found its key points generally applicable and very resonant.
 Namely that all people have the right to privacy, security and control over their individual data.

-**People should be able to control how their data is collected, used, or disclosed.
+> **People should be able to control how their data is collected, used, or disclosed.
 And have the right to change their mind on any of that at any point in time.**

 ### 5. Good design is delightful ###